top of page

 Planning for Pregnancy with Chinese Medicine

-I became an acupuncturist because Western medicine had no answers for me—there, I said it!
-It’s a bold statement backed by centuries of Traditional Chinese Medicine (TCM) and the countless success stories from my own practice.
+I became an acupuncturist because Western medicine had no answers for me—there, I’ve said it!
+It’s a bold statement, but it comes from my journey and the countless stories of hope I’ve encountered through Traditional Chinese Medicine (TCM).

 A woman is reading a book about hormonal balance tips and how to improve her menstrual cycle.